ac1ja/gc-1000-gps/docs/development/contributing.rst

   # Launch the HTML docs
   firefox _build/html/index.html

-  # Build the PDF docs (What is included in the packging)
+  # Build the PDF docs (What is included in the packaging)
   make latexpdf

   # Launch the PDF docs